borjapazr/express-typescript-skeleton/README.md

 - `coverage:view`: Show coverage information
 - `commit`: Help to commit changes using conventional commits
 - `version`: Generate new project version
+- `reset-hard`: Reset git repository to a clean state
+- `prepare-release`: Prepare the project for a release and generates a new release
+- `update-deps`: Update the project dependencies

 ## 🤝 Contributing